Policy: Rehabilitation and compensation

-- Preventing workplace injuries and illnesses by providing a safe and healthy working environment
+- Preventing workplace injuries and illnesses by providing a safe and healthy working environment.

-- Facilitating the durable return to work of employees, by assisting with the safe and early integration back into the workplace, and minimisation of time away from the workplace
+- Facilitating the durable return to work of employees, by assisting with the safe and early integration back into the workplace, and minimisation of time away from the workplace.

-- Facilitating participation in an injury or illness management program appropriate to an injured or ill employee’s medical recovery
+- Facilitating participation in an injury or illness management program appropriate to an injured or ill employee’s medical recovery.

-- Maintaining confidentiality of personal information in accordance with applicable legislation
+- Maintaining confidentiality of personal information in accordance with applicable legislation.

 Leadership and culture

-- Ensuring compliance with the Safety, Rehabilitation and Compensation Act 1988
+- Ensuring compliance with the Safety, Rehabilitation and Compensation Act 1988 (SRC Act) (Cth).

-- Determining, in consultation with our employees, their best rehabilitation requirements and outcomes
+- Determining, in consultation with our employees, their best rehabilitation requirements and outcomes.

-- Improving the University’s rehabilitation performance
+- Improving the University’s claims and rehabilitation performance.

 Responsibility and authority